 Animal Care & Human Subject FAQ

-Many of the same issues come up in every research proposal submitted to the committee.
-These questions and tips should help you to avoid these common issues in your own proposals.
+Many of the same issues come up in research proposals submitted to the committee.
+These questions and tips should help you avoid these issues in your own proposal.

 May I gather data before submitting my proposal?

 No!
-The purpose of the committee is to protect your subjects, and to do so we may request changes to your consent form, procedures, etc. That cannot be done if you have already gathered data.
+The purpose of the committee is to protect your participants.
 Proposals must be submitted in advance of your research project.

-When you sign your proposal (by typing your name in the signature line), you are certifying that you have not yet started gathering data for your research.
+When you submit your proposal, you are certifying that you have not yet started gathering data for your research.

-If you do collect data before approval of your proposal, that will disqualify the use of your research for class purposes, and may be treated under the University's Academic Dishonesty policies.
+If you do collect data before approval of your proposal, it may be treated under the University's Academic Dishonesty policies.

 How do I sign the proposal?